Jurong Bird Park: Shows

-The "High Flyers Show" showcases the natural abilities and skills of various different birds including their yellow-naped amazon named Amigo who can sing in three different languages and many other birds.
-At the end of the show, visitors are allowed to take pictures with a flock of pelicans and flamingos.
+The "High Flyers Show" showcased the natural abilities and skills of various different birds including their yellow-naped amazon named Amigo who could sing in three different languages.
+At the end of the show, visitors were allowed to take pictures with a flock of pelicans and flamingos.

-The "Kings of the Skies Show" features the park's birds of prey.
+The "Kings of the Skies Show" featured the park's birds of prey.